w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   [no-show](https://paritytech.github.io/polkadot/book/protocol-approval.html#no-shows) approval
   checks take suspiciously long.
-It also tracks relay chain [equivocations](../maintain/maintain-guides-best-practices-to-avoid-slashes.md/#equivocation) to determine when adversaries possibly gained foreknowledge about assignments and adding more checks in those cases.
+It also tracks relay chain [equivocations](../maintain/maintain-guides-best-practices-to-avoid-slashes.md/#equivocation) to determine when adversaries possibly gained foreknowledge about assignments and add more checks in those cases.
 Assignees determine their own assignments to check specific candidates using two or three
   [assignment criteria](https://paritytech.github.io/polkadot/book/protocol-approval.html#assignment-criteria),
-  which are based upon two possible [stories](https://paritytech.github.io/polkadot/book/protocol-approval.html#stories) about the relay chain block that included the candidate (i.e. declared the candidate available).
+  which are based on two possible [stories](https://paritytech.github.io/polkadot/book/protocol-approval.html#stories) about the relay chain block that included the candidate (i.e. declared the candidate available).
   [Assignment notices](https://paritytech.github.io/polkadot/book/protocol-approval.html#announcements--notices)
   are gossiped among nodes so that all validators know which validators should check which candidates, and if any candidate requires more checkers.
-- **Approval checks** performs the checks by obtaining the candidate, verify its validity, and sending out the approval vote or initiating a dispute.
+- **Approval checks** perform the checks by obtaining the candidate, verifying its validity, sending out the approval vote, or initiating a dispute.
 Approval checks have a no-show timeout window (i.e. longer than one relay chain slot) to succeed in reconstructing the candidate block, redo its erasure coding to check the candidate receipt, and recheck the candidate block itself.
-A validator becomes tagged as no-show if does not approve or dispute within the no-show timeout window.
+A validator becomes tagged as a no-show if it does not approve or dispute within the no-show timeout window.
   Because validators can be overloaded with assignments, they can intentionally delay sending their assignment notice to avoid creating no-shows (see more in [Assignment postponement](https://paritytech.github.io/polkadot/book/protocol-approval.html#assignment-postponement)).

 These two steps first run as off-chain consensus protocols using messages gossiped among all